Liam Gallagher(1972–)

 William John Paul Gallagher

-*Definitely Maybe* (Creation Records, 29 August 1994) was the breakthrough debut album.
-The small album was the fastest-selling debut album in small UK chart history at the release date, reached small UK number one in the first-week chart of 4 September 1994, and sold the first-million-copies across the UK domestic market by the Christmas 1994 small commercial-fanfare period.
-The senior *(What's the Story) Morning Glory?* (Creation Records, 2 October 1995) was the follow-up; it sold the twenty-two-million-copies across the global commercial-life of the album-release-cycle, gave the band the *Wonderwall* and small *Don't Look Back in Anger* and small *Champagne Supernova* small mass-singles-canon of the Britpop period, and put the Liam-and-Noel-Gallagher Oasis at the senior-British-rock-band small position of the mid-1990s small post-grunge popular-music period.
+Definitely Maybe (Creation Records, 29 August 1994) was the breakthrough debut, the fastest-selling debut album in UK chart history at the time, UK number one in its first week.
+(What's the Story) Morning Glory?
+(October 1995) sold twenty-two million copies, gave the band Wonderwall, Don't Look Back in Anger and Champagne Supernova, and put the Gallaghers at the head of British rock in the Britpop period.

 Achievements